 - a.
-The following are matters of discretion for Rule 7.4.3.7 b: - i. whether the pedestrian access is suitable for use by persons with a disability or with limited mobility; - ii. whether any alternative pedestrian access is provided and the formation and safety of that alternative; - iii. the effects on the safety and security of people using the pedestrian access and those occupying residential units on the site; and - iv. the functionality of the pedestrian access to meet the needs of occupants including but not limited to the transportation of rubbish and recycling for collection and the ability for cyclists to safely access any private and shared cycle storage areas; and, - v. whether the pedestrian access is suitable for use by emergency services.
+The following are matters of discretion for Rule 7.4.3.7 b: - whether the pedestrian access is suitable for use by persons with a disability or with limited mobility including width and gradient; - ii. whether any alternative pedestrian access is provided and the formation and safety of that alternative; - iii. the effects on the safety and security of people using the pedestrian access and those occupying residential units on the site; and - iv. the functionality of the pedestrian access to meet the needs of occupants including but not limited to: all weather use, the transportation of rubbish and recycling for collection and the ability for cyclists to safely access any private and shared cycle storage areas; and, - v. whether the pedestrian access is suitable for use by emergency services.